nishanth1596/Simple-omlette-recipe/README.md

+## Help Needed: Border-Bottom for Nutrition Section

+I need help adding a `border-bottom` for the Nutrition section.
+I've tried several methods, but nothing seems to work.
+If anyone can provide guidance or solutions, I’d greatly appreciate it!

 # Frontend Mentor - Recipe Page Solution

 This is my solution to the [Recipe page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/recipe-page-KiTsR8QQKm).
 The challenge allowed me to focus on building a recipe page layout that is designed **specifically for desktop**.
 The goal was to structure and style a recipe page using HTML and CSS, with a strong focus on a **desktop-first** approach.

 ## Table of Contents